MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxTextData.md

 ##### vars_to_keep

-character vector of variable names to include when reading from the input data file.
+list of strings of variable names to include when reading from the input data file.
 If None, argument is ignored.
 Cannot be used with vars_to_drop.

 ##### vars_to_drop

-character vector of variable names to exclude when reading from the input data file.
+list of strings of variable names to exclude when reading from the input data file.
 If None, argument is ignored.
 Cannot be used with vars_to_keep.